Syosset High School: Substitute Enrichment Program

-In the 1970s, SHS was known for a unique program called Substitute Enrichment Program, considered innovative at the time.
-Rather than call in substitute teachers, the funds that would have gone to pay the sub were used to help bring in special guest speakers and class-long programs.
-When a teacher was absent, students had the option to attend the Sub Program or go to study hall.
-Run by a staff advisor and a team of student volunteers, the programming was often quite notable.
-At times, teachers worked the program's contents into their class and brought their classes to the session.
-Students that attended SHS in the early 1970s remember seeing Issac Asimov, talking with the late Harry Chapin in the "Little Theater."
-Programming included sports figures, artists, even learning to decorate cakes.
+In the 1970s, the high school was known for the Substitute Enrichment Program.
+Funds that would have gone to pay a substitute teacher were instead used to help bring in special guest speakers and class-long programs.
+When a teacher was absent, students had the option to attend the sub program or go to study hall.
+Guest speakers included sports figures and artists.
+For instance, alumni recall seeing Isaac Asimov talking with the late Harry Chapin in the school's Little Theater.